 - Racial Diversity and the American Jewish Community

-Being pluralistic and accessible to your families must to go beyond simple acceptance and “cerebral” understanding.
+Being pluralistic and accessible to your families must go beyond simple acceptance and “cerebral” understanding.
 The new demographics of the Jewish family requires we use new inclusive language and graphics in all our materials and communications.
 The Journal of Jewish Communal Service gives a good background to the challenge and rewards of working with the new Jewish family.

 - The Unique Place of Congregational Education in the Lives of Children, Teens, and Families